lucatume/idlikethis/README.md

 Would you like me to undergo the steamy hot bucket challenge? [idlikethis]Steamy hot bucket[/idlikethis] Or rather the ice bucket challenge? [idlikethis]Ice bucket[/idlikethis]
 ```

-## Tests
-The plugin was built to give a concrete example of [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection "Dependency injection - Wikipedia, the free encyclopedia") usage in WordPress with  [DI52](https://github.com/lucatume/DI52) and test-driven development using [Codeception](http://codeception.com/ "Codeception - BDD-style PHP testing.") and [wp-browser](https://github.com/lucatume/wp-browser "lucatume/wp-browser · GitHub")
-.
-The test coverage is far from being complete but it contains a lot of hints and practical examples in the `/tests` folder.